AllyOMara/AllyOMara/README.md

--͟͟͞☆ I'm a year eleven student from Australia<br>
+-͟͟͞☆ My name is Ally, and I'm a year eleven student from Australia<br>
 👩‍💻 I started learning how to code a few years ago on Swift.<br>
 🪼 I have been learning other languages, namely Python and C# (for Unity).<br>
 🏫 I founded my school's coding club in 2024.<br>